 Norma Sanderson, Dolphin Volunteer Coordinator

-Mystique is still missing, so it is probably unlikely he will return as Harmony seems to have taken over as the dominant male.
+Mystique has been missing now for three months, so it is probably unlikely he will return as Harmony seems to have taken over as the dominant male.
 We hope Mystique is strutting up the Straits gathering a new family.
-As the dolphins are not tagged we cannot predict or know of their whereabouts.

 We open at 7am and have viewing of the dolphins until around 7.45am.
 This gives visitors a chance to hear all about the history and attributes of our Australian Humpback dolphins.
 Photographing is welcomed.